Bhagwat indicates RSS not opposed to divestment, FDI; slams

 "Too much discussion" about the "so-called" economic slowdown is unwarranted as it makes businesses and people wary and leads to decline in economic activity, RSS chief Mohan Bhagwat said here on Tuesday.
-He also said that RSS's emphasis on `Swadesi' meant self-reliance but not opposition to Foreign Direct Investment.
+He also said that RSS's emphasis on `Swadeshi' meant self-reliance but not economic isolation.

 Addressing a gathering of the Rashtriya Swayamsevak Sangh on the occasion of Vijayadashmi here, he also said that disinvestment, if necessary, should be carried out.
 Gross Domestic Product (GDP) is a "faulty" parameter to judge economy, he opined, amid concerns about India's GDP growth.